GunjanJ23/PredictionofHeartDisease/readme.txt

 study of methods to predict missing data.

 Random forest regressor performs the best for predicting the missing values with an accuracy of 54.34%.
-SVM performs the best for multi and binary classification.
+SVM performs the best for multi and binary classification with an accuracy of 84.21 and 63.15% respectively.